If you are going to remain a standard guppy enthusiast and just enjoy your fish, you can skip the article;

 They can be called Tuxedo Guppies, Their tails and dorsal fins are black in color similar to Half Black color morphs.

 Guppies have gills like any other fish so they are not mammals.
 Unlike mammals which have 4 compartments in the heart, guppy fish have only 2 called auricle and ventricle.

 1) Snakeskin with Solid Blue Tail and dorsal is the first rarest guppy

 2) Yellow guppy having gold with gun metal head traits is the second rarest guppy

 3) Galaxy Blue Glass guppy or the blue variegated cobra is the third rarest guppy

-The purple Moscow guppy is most expensive guppy fish in the world because of the rare strain it exibits.
+The purple Moscow guppy is the most expensive guppy fish in the world because of the rare strain it exhibits.

 We're an affiliate!
 When you purchase something through my affiliate links, I earn a small commission.Thankyou if you use them.